bitcoinops/bitcoinops.github.io/about.md

 Our generous member companies pay an annual contribution to cover expenses.

-## Principles and associates of Optech:
+## Principles and Associates of Optech

 {% include associates.html %}